Reputation in the Shadow of Exit: Introduction

 Relatedly, \cite{abreu2000bargaining} and the literature on reputational bargaining (see \cite{Fanning2022} for a review) assume the game ends when one player concedes, a particular form of exit.
 While the way endogenous exit is encoded is related, the models are quite different: for example, bargaining models are zero-sum, assume all players are long-run, and have very special exit structures.
+Further afield, \cite{BarIsaac2003} study reputation effects in a monopoly selling model with interdependent values and characterize when the (good) monopolist always sells; their approach to reputation is distinct from the classical \citeauthor{FudenbergLevine89} approach and they focus on equilibrium behavior instead of payoffs.
 That these models are economically different can be seen in the new technical challenges that arise in my model and the distinctiveness of the qualitative conclusions that attain.

 My paper also relates to models of ``bad reputation'' in extensive form reputation games (see \cite{ElyValimaki03}, \cite{ely2008when}, and \cite{luo2024marginal}) where a shutdown of statistical learning is similar to exit.
-I contribute to this literature by first directly working with the exit probability as a primitive instead of a derived object due to monitoring, and show that under this interpretation there are cases where reputation can once again secure a high payoff for the long-run player.
+I contribute to this literature by first directly working with the exit probability as a primitive instead of a derived object due to monitoring, and show that under this interpretation there are conditions where reputation can once again secure a high payoff for the long-run player.

 Using Markov refinements to make predictions in repeated games with reputation effects is not new, and I see my refinement as contributing to a long and historical strand of literature that makes this assumption in order to say something meaningful about equilibrium play.
 For example, \cite{Pei2016} and \cite{LukyanovShamrukLogina2025} use a Markov refinement to establish ``inverse U-shaped'' behavior in labor and goods markets, respectively, to reputational incentives, while \cite{KostadinovRoldan2025} focus on Markov equilibrium to characterize the dynamics of optimal monetary policy with reputational concerns. \cite{GiannitsarouToxvaerd} use Markov refinements to render the repeated global game (which is a leading application of my framework) tractable and make predictions. \cite{BhaskarMailaithMorris} provide a foundation for Markov perfection in long-run short-run games with bounded memory: they are the only purifiable equilibrium.
 In games with reputation, \cite{SannikovFaingold} show that continuous-time games select a unique sequential equilibrium which is Markovian in the belief of the long-run player's rationality---exactly my criteria.
 My paper gives an alternative justification for the Markov refinement, as a minimal way of selecting payoffs in the repeated game with endogenous exit.